Pullman National Historical Park: Interpretive programs

 Pullman National Historical Park partners with the non-profit 501(c)(3) American Passenger Rail Heritage Foundation to provide on-board educational programs for train passengers on the South Shore Line.
 On select Saturdays, Interpretive Guides with the APRHF Rail Rangers ride roundtrip between Millennium Station and South Bend Airport station to provide narration about the park and the other sites passengers see outside their window.

 In popular culture

-In the feature animation film The Polar Express (2004), which references several pieces of railroad history, the look of buildings on the square at the North Pole were inspired by Pullman Factory.
+In the 2004 animated Christmas film The Polar Express, which references several pieces of railroad history, the look of the buildings at the North Pole Square were inspired by the Pullman Factory.